Dirac surface states in magnonic analogs of topological crystalline insulators

 The equation $S(-k_{z})S(k_{z})=e^{i k_{z}}$ yields $S^{2}(\pi)=-1$, which leads to ${\mathbb Z}_{2}$ topological characterization in the same way as the magnonic analog of quantum spin Hall insulators~\cite{Kondo19a}.
 Due to the Kramers theorem and the above relation, the bands of the model are doubly degenerate at time-reversal invariant momenta (TRIM) in $k_{z}=\pi$ plane.
-As in Fig.~\ref{fig:HoneycombTCI_EF}(a) which shows the band structure of a slab with $(100)$ face, a single Dirac cone can be found at $(k_y,k_z)=(\pi,\pi)$ (${\rm M}_{2}$ point).
+As in Fig.~\ref{fig:HoneycombTCI_EF}(a) which shows the band structure of a slab with $(100)$ face, a single Dirac cone can be found at $(k_{y},k_{z})=(\pi,\pi)$ (${\rm M}_{2}$ point).
 The situation is similar to that in strong topological insulators in class AII in the sense that a single Dirac cone appear.
 Then, the corresponding ${\mathbb Z}_{2}$ topological invariant of MAFTI is defined as

 Here, we obtained Eq.~(\ref{eq:Z2_MAFTI}) by replacing the pseudo-time-reversal operator $\Theta'$ with $S(\pi)$ in the definition of $\nu^{n\sigma}_{z,\pi}$ in Ref.~\cite{Kondo19b}.
-We also confirmed the correspondence between the existence (absence) of Dirac surface states and $\nu_{z,\pi}^{n\sigma}=1$ ($0$).
+We also confirmed the correspondence between the existence (absence) of Dirac surface states and $\nu_{z,\pi}^{n\sigma}=1$ ($0$) by constructing the phase diagram of the model~(\ref{eq:Ham_AA}).
+We note that the first, second, and third terms of the Hamiltonian in Eq.~(\ref{eq:Ham_AA}) are all necessary~\cite{comment_role} to realize the band structure having a single Dirac cone as in Fig.~\ref{fig:HoneycombTCI_EF}(a).

-{\it Energy current induced by a homogeneous electric field.}--- Next, we propose an intrinsic field response in MAFTI, analogous to the topological magnetoelectric effect~\cite{Qi-Zhang08,Nomura11,Morimoto16} for electrons, whereas the mechanism is essentially different from that in electronic systems.
-Figure~\ref{fig:HoneycombTCI_EF}(b) represents the band structure of the model under the electric field $\bm{E}=E_{x}\bm{e}_{x}$.
+{\it Energy current induced by a homogeneous electric field.}--- Next, we propose an intrinsic field response in MAFTI, analogous to the topological magnetoelectric effect~\cite{Qi-Zhang08,Nomura11,Morimoto15} for electrons, whereas the mechanism is essentially different from that in electronic systems.
+Figure~\ref{fig:HoneycombTCI_EF}(b) represents the band structure of the model under an electric field $\bm{E}=E_{x}\bm{e}_{x}$.
 As shown in the figure, the electric field shifts dispersions on the surface states upward (red) and downward (blue).
-We will show that the imbalance of the dispersions of the surface states results in a finite energy current.
-This is an intrinsic phenomenon realized by the spin-momentum locking of the magnon surface states~\cite{Okuma17}.
+We will show that the imbalance of the dispersions of the surface states results in an energy current.
+This is an intrinsic phenomenon realized by the spin-momentum locking of the magnon surface states~\cite{Okuma17,Kawano19b,Kawano19c}.

-To understand the above results, let us consider the AC effect, in which magnons acquire a geometric phase by moving in an electric field $\bm{E}$.
-A hopping term of magnons changes as follows by the AC effect~\cite{Meier03}:
+To understand the phenomena, let us consider the AC effect, in which magnons acquire a geometric phase by moving in an electric field $\bm{E}$.
+By applying an electric field, the vector potential $-(\sigma g\mu_{\rm B}/c^{2})\bm{E}\times\bm{e}_{z}$ is added to the wave vector of magnons: